Green Network Training Programme

 The diverse range of projects and activities being delivered through Garnock Connections offers an amazing opportunity for everyone, particularly young people, to embrace opportunities for personal development.

-This project provides work experience in a team environment for young people seeking to work in estate maintenance.
-12 trainees will be recruited over 2 years from Garnock Connections communities.
-It will support them to achieve accredited vocational certificates and gain the essential, on the job, practical experience that employers’ value.
-This includes the transferrable core or ‘soft’ skills crucial to all employers.
+This project has provided paid work placements in a team environment for young people seeking to work in estate maintenance.
+Twelve trainees from Garnock Connections communities have now completed their placements, gaining accredited vocational certificates and essential, on the job experience.
+This includes transferrable core skills crucial to all employers.

 Did you know?